Skip to content

 The problem

-The tyre group born from Pirelli Industrial needed a mobile app for fleet tyre inspections plus web touchpoints, without doubling the effort per platform.
+The tyre group spun off from Pirelli Industrial needed a mobile app for fleet tyre inspections plus web touchpoints, without doubling the effort per platform.

 The approach

-One React Native codebase for iOS and Android — the PROCheck app, still on the stores today — plus React web fronts, sharing design language and logic wherever it paid off.
+One React Native codebase for iOS and Android — the PROCheck app, still in the app stores today — plus React web fronts, sharing design language and logic wherever it paid off.

 The result